 Our vocal folds work more or less like an electric guitar: without plugging into the amp, the sound is almost non-existent.
 Our “amplifier” are the resonant cavities of our body (chest, mouth, nose, head, etc.).
 Just as a guitarist adapts his equipment to the repertoire he is going to play, in our lessons we will find the best vocal posture for a particular style or song.

-You will also learn to develop the following relationship: when I am singing “this”, people will hear “that”.
+You will also learn to understand the relationship between what you hear internally when you sing and what comes out from the speakers.
 That way, we avoid surprises when singing into the microphone.
-Therefore, the recording of your voice lessons (offered free of charge by us) and recitals (pocket shows) are very important.
+Therefore, the recordings of your voice lessons (offered free of charge by us) and recitals (pocket shows) are very important.

 We don’t have anything against opera – we actually work with singers of this style nowadays, but these questions are not fair!